pirsch-analytics/blog/content/techstack/index.md

 Go is a fantastic language with good performance characteristics because it is statically typed and compiled to machine code.
 The simplicity helps to keep Pirsch maintainable and extensible, and we like that it's made for the web.
 Our website for example is rendered using Go templates.

 TypeScript is something we just recently switched to, coming from vanilla JavaScript (ES6).
 It's a good fit for Vue 3 applications, which we use to build our dashboard.
-I was sceptical about TypeScript, because I didn't really see the need for types in a scripting language.
-But as complexity growth, it really helps to maintain the app.
+I was skeptical about TypeScript, because I didn't really see the need for types in a scripting language.
+But as complexity grows, it really helps to maintain the app.
 You can read more about this [on my personal blog](https://marvinblum.de/blog/my-experience-with-vue-3-and-typescript-so-far-bZ1DQzJdjK).

 ## Development

 Something we really appreciate is that we can build, test and run Pirsch locally.
 For this reason, all parts of the application (backend, website, dashboard, batches and databases) can be launched without first building the Docker images or changing the YAML configuration.
 Only the databases (Postgres and ClickHouse) are run on our machines via Docker.
 This allows us to quickly iterate, test new features, and experiment.
-We also generate a test dataset at startup so we have something to look at when we open the dashboard.
+We also generate a test dataset at startup, so we have something to look at when we open the dashboard.

 All parts of the application can be started with a simple `go run main.go` or `npm run watch` (for the dashboard) command in their respective directory.
 This is how the directory structure of the project looks like.